 Nathan Bonnisseau is our words guy and proud France ambassador – as he kindly reminded us after the World Cup 2018.
 Like any good French ambassador, you can easily spot him entering the workplace with a coffee in one hand and a croissant in the other, while smoking a cigarette that he later carefully disposes of in bins (never on the floor).

-He is the one is behind those articles that answer the question we’ve been all asking: “what the heck is climate change”?
+He is the one behind those articles that answer the questions we’ve all been asking: “what the heck is climate change”?

 Our head of content is always ready to joke, try puns in foreign languages and never says no to a cheeky competition.
 Too bad for him, he has never been able to beat Berta at foosball, but he never gives up.